Flight Simulator Guide

 massangular mass (or "moment of inertia")

-forcetorque (or "moment of force")
+forcetorque (or "moment of force" or simply "moment")

 accelerationangular acceleration